How WorkFusion Used Differential Privacy

 Next, the team developed a generative data solution, making it possible to automatically generate labeled input data that could be used to train certain machine learning models.
 Instead of needing thousands of invoices to train the respective models, the company could achieve the same level of model accuracy by using just several invoices.
 As a result, the machine learning training task could now be completed in a matter of weeks rather than several month, thereby accelerating client onboarding.

 Finally, by adopting Georgian Partners’ differentially private products, Workfusion has been able to incorporate differential privacy into their AI solutions and transfer key learnings across customers for a large number of processes, while providing provable privacy guarantees.
-As a result, the company is not able to onboard new customers in just a matter of days.
+As a result, the company is now able to onboard new customers in just a matter of days.

 “The increase in speed and efficiency that our machine learning model has gained thanks to the Georgian Impact team has been phenomenal,” says Andrew Volkov, WorkFusion’s CTO.
 “We’ve been able to go from an onboarding process that took up to six months to one that can be completed almost instantaneously, and with reasonable performance that’s under our typical tolerance rate.”

 After delivering its code to WorkFusion in the summer of 2017, the company has put it into production.
 The early results are incredibly positive.
-One major financial services customer is so enamored with the new capability that is has decided to expand its relationship with WorkFusion after just one year.
+One major financial services customer is so enamored with the new capability that it has decided to expand its relationship with WorkFusion after just one year.

 “We’re confident that’s just the start,” says Volkov.
 “The upgrades that we have been able to make to our solution with Georgian Partners’ help has been an absolute game changer.”